jocelynpender/jocelynpender.github.io/_pages/about.md

   - /about.html
 ---

-I am a Biodiversity Data Scientist living in Ottawa, Ontario, Canada.
+I am a **Biodiversity Data Scientist** living in Ottawa, Ontario, Canada.

 Currently, I work at Agriculture and Agri-Food Canada.
-I am interested in how data science can support the preservation of biodiversity.
+I am interested in how data science can support the **preservation of biodiversity**.

-I spend a lot of time volunteering with Girl Guides of Canada.
+I spend a lot of time volunteering with **Girl Guides of Canada**.
 I enjoy using my leadership skills to empower girls.

-You can click the button above to read my blog.